kailash-manasarovar/statement/docs/timeline/2023/december.md

 #### BA Feldman

-- Another stalker account, [BA Feldman @AIinAmerica](https://x.com/AIinAmerica), is worth a closer look.
+- Another stalker account, [BA Feldman `@AIinAmerica`](https://x.com/AIinAmerica), is worth a closer look.
-- The woman's profile pic is new.
+- The woman in the profile pic is new.

 [![BA Feldman](../../content/tweets/december-2023/bafeldman.png)](https://x.com/AIinAmerica)

 - The account was significantly male when I was interacting with it from September 2023 through March 2024.
-- The account had been following me since [I go public in September](september.md#going-public-on-twitter).
+- The account had been following me since [I went public in September](september.md#going-public-on-twitter).
 - I flirted, a lot, with this account as I believed, a little, that the account holder was the trumpet teacher and I was happy to play along.
 - All evidence towards those sort of flirting-type interactions seems to have been deleted from the BA Feldman side.

 ![Flirting](../../content/tweets/december-2023/flirting-with-ba.png)

-- Read what's left of our interactions on search from [me to him](https://x.com/search?q=(from%3A1FRGVN)%20(to%3AAIinAmerica)%20&src=typed_query&f=live), and from [him to me](https://x.com/search?q=(to%3A1FRGVN)%20(from%3AAIinAmerica)%20&src=typed_query&f=live).
+- Read what's left of our interactions on the X search function from [me to him](https://x.com/search?q=(from%3A1FRGVN)%20(to%3AAIinAmerica)%20&src=typed_query&f=live), and from [him to me](https://x.com/search?q=(to%3A1FRGVN)%20(from%3AAIinAmerica)%20&src=typed_query&f=live).
-- The interactions I had with this account were *extremely* curious, and only seem to have happened when I was feeling overwhelmed with the online stalking on certain evenings.
+- The communication I had with this account was *extremely* curious, and only seems to have happened when I was feeling overwhelmed with the online stalking, and perhaps also after unknowing ingestion of psycho-active substances, on certain evenings.
 - For example, the account posts a message to me, then deletes it immediately.
 - I'm certain it is stalkers related to the trumpet teacher business, if not TT himself.
 - On one occasion, we are posting pictures of ourselves when we were small.